olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 An application to fluid dynamics is also provided.
 The fluid dynamics use case follows the work of [Bharadwaj & Srinivasan (2020)](https://www.sto.nato.int/publications/STO%20Educational%20Notes/STO-EN-AVT-377/EN-AVT-377-01.pdf) and [Gopalakrishnan Meena et al. (2024)](https://doi.org/10.1063/5.0231929).

 ## Significance of the HHL Algorithm
 The HHL algorithm represents a monumental breakthrough in quantum computing, allowing for the efficient solution of linear systems of equations, a ubiquitous subtask that underlies numerous scientific and engineering applications.
-Traditional algorithms struggle with large-scale data sets, often resulting in extreme computational costs (O(n<sup>m</sup>) for solving n equations and m&ge;1).
-In contrast, the HHL algorithm harnesses the power of quantum mechanics to deliver an exponential (O(log n)) speedup, enabling faster computations that can solve complex problems in fields such as optimization, machine learning, and fluid dynamics!
+Traditional algorithms struggle with large-scale data sets, often resulting in extreme computational costs (O(N<sup>m</sup>) for solving N equations and m&ge;1).
+In contrast, the HHL algorithm harnesses the power of quantum mechanics to deliver an exponential (O(log N)) speedup, enabling faster computations that can solve complex problems in fields such as optimization, machine learning, and fluid dynamics!

 Understanding the HHL algorithm not only showcases the unique advantages of quantum computing but also opens the door to innovative applications that were previously unimaginable in classical computing.
 As we work through this challenge, we will explore the foundational principles and mathematical theory behind subroutines in the HHL algorithm.
 For specifics on how quantum computing works, please see our [`Python_QML_Basics`](../Python_QML_Basics) challenge.